bcmi/CDTNet-High-Resolution-Image-Harmonization/README.md

   <img src='https://bcmi.sjtu.edu.cn/~niuli/github_images/CDTnetwork.jpg' align="center" width=800>
 </div>

 <br>Unfortunately, code and model are not allowed to be made public due to the collaboration with Hisense, but our network could be easily reimplemented based on the public [code sources](#codesource).
-We have provided two datasets used in our paper and the harmonization results of our method for comparison. **More resources for academic usage are available upon request.**
+We have provided two datasets used in our paper and the harmonization results of our method for comparison. **More resources (code, model, data, results) for academic usage are available upon request.**

 **By the way, an unofficial implementation of our paper can be found [here](https://github.com/SuhyeonHa/CDTNet-PyTorch).**